gardener/etcd-druid/docs/proposals/multi-node/README.md

 The following decision table describes the various criteria `etcd-druid` takes into consideration to determine the different etcd cluster management scenarios and the corresponding reconciliation actions it must take.
 The general principle is to detect the scenario and take the minimum action to move the cluster along the path to good health.
-The path from any one scenario to a state of good health will typically involve going through multiple reconciliation actions which probably take the cluster through many other cluter management scenarios.
+The path from any one scenario to a state of good health will typically involve going through multiple reconciliation actions which probably take the cluster through many other cluster management scenarios.
 Especially, it is proposed that individual members auto-heal where possible, even in the case of the failure of a majority of members of the etcd cluster and that `etcd-druid` takes action only if the auto-healing doesn't happen for a configured period of time.

 ### 1. Pink of health